tomcritchlow/tomcritchlow.github.io/_posts/2019-04-04-the-strategic-independent.md

 Even before I start working with a client in the very first meeting I always make sure I ask questions about business model, team structure, company priorities and more.
 These don't always feel relevant to the specific request but help me better map out both the work I need to do and the stakeholders that need to see it.

-The more you understand an organization the better you can understand context{% include tufte-sn.html id="waysseeing" content="I wrote a whole post called <a href='https://tomcritchlow.com/2018/10/29/ways-of-seeing/'>ways of seeing</a> that explores ideas around sensemaking inside an organization" %}.
+The more you understand an organization the better you can understand context[^wayseeing].

+[^wayseeing]: I wrote a whole post called [ways of seeing](https://tomcritchlow.com/2018/10/29/ways-of-seeing/) that explores ideas around sensemaking inside an organization

 ## Overlapping contexts

 So when I talk about strategic work - it's about trying to understand the concentric circles of context at any time.
-For example - if you're designing an app for a company the app might sit within a variety of business contexts{% include tufte-sn.html id="obvious" content="This model seems... obvious?
-Except I'm always surprised at how often consultants and agencies fail to properly explore the wider contexts of the business either before starting work or during their engagement." %}:
+For example - if you're designing an app for a company the app might sit within a variety of business contexts[^obvious].

+[^obvious]: This model seems... obvious?
+Except I'm always surprised at how often consultants and agencies fail to properly explore the wider contexts of the business either before starting work or during their engagement.

 ![](/images/context1.png)